unChaz/sci-fi-5e/srd/mechanics/conditions.md

 * An incapacitated creature can’t take actions or reactions.

 ### Invisible
-* An invisible creature is impossible to see without the aid of magic or a special sense.
+* An invisible creature is impossible to see without the aid of tek or a special sense.
 For the purpose of hiding, the creature is heavily obscured.
 The creature’s location can be detected by any noise it makes or any tracks it leaves.
 * Attack rolls against the creature have disadvantage, and the creature’s attack rolls have advantage.

 ### Paralyzed